Fight Menu

 Cruz vs Avalos stats

-Back in October 2017, Leo Santa Cruz stepped into the ring with a record of 33 wins, 1 loss and 1 draw.
+Back in October 2017, Leo Santa Cruz stepped into the ring with a record of 33 wins, 1 loss, and 1 draw.

 Leo Santa Cruz was the older man by 1 year, at 29 years old.

-Santa Cruz had 1-inch reach advantage.
+Santa Cruz had a 1-inch reach advantage.

 Santa Cruz was the more experienced professional fighter, having had 3 more fights, and made his debut in 2006, 1 year and 3 months earlier than Avalos, whose first professional fight was in 2008.
-He had fought 95 more professional rounds, 277 to Avalos' 182.
+He had fought 95 more professional rounds, totaling 277 compared to Avalos' 182.

 Chris Avalos was ranked number 11 by the WBA in the 126lb division.